jeroenvandisseldorp/ksml/docs/tutorials/advanced/complex-event-processing.md

 **What it does**:

-- Generates JSON credit card transactions with transaction metadata
-- Tracks transaction history and cardholder patterns using state stores
+- **Produces transactions**: Creates credit card purchases with amounts, merchants, locations - deliberately generates suspicious patterns (high amounts every 15th, rapid transactions every 20th)
+- **Stores transaction history**: Keeps last location, timestamp, and totals for each card number in state store
-- Detects multiple fraud patterns: high amounts, rapid transactions, location changes, suspicious merchants
+- **Scores fraud risk**: Adds points for patterns: +40 for amounts >$5000, +30 for transactions <60s apart, +20 for location changes <1hr, +20 for suspicious merchants
-- Calculates fraud risk scores based on multiple factors
+- **Classifies threats**: If score ≥70 = "FRAUD_ALERT", if 30-69 = "SUSPICIOUS_TRANSACTION", otherwise no output
-- Returns JSON fraud alerts with transaction details, detected patterns, risk analysis, and recommendations
+- **Outputs alerts**: Only emits results when fraud score thresholds are met, showing detected patterns, risk factors, and recommended actions
-- Generates both high-risk (FRAUD_ALERT) and medium-risk (SUSPICIOUS_TRANSACTION) alerts

 ??? info "Credit Card Transactions Producer - click to expand"